 Ever find yourself in a conference room so crowded with phones and laptops that the Wi-Fi has essentially slowed to a crawl?

 We’ve all been there—despite ample attempts to help strengthen that signal over the years.
 But the latest attempt to modernize our Wi-Fi might be worth getting excited about.

-Wi-Fi 6, the next generation of wireless technology, is starting to emerge, and it has a lot of potential benefits for lots of industries, including meetings and events
+Wi-Fi 6, the next generation of wireless technology, is starting to emerge—the technology was officially released this week and will appear in the forthcoming iPhone 11—and it has a lot of potential benefits for lots of industries, including meetings and events.

 (Notably, it’s also the first generation of Wi-Fi to take on the Wi-Fi Alliance’s new, more consumer-friendly naming scheme, which eschews the more technical names used previously.)

 So what’s the big to-do?
 Well, to put it simply, there will be a lot more bandwidth to go around.
 While the wireless technology will be faster—per CNET, the maximum data rate tops out at 9.6 gigabits per second, nearly triple the rate of the existing Wi-Fi 5 (802.11ac) technology—that’s simply a theoretical rate that the average laptop or smartphone will never be able to reach.